How Do Endowment Funds Work?

 By establishing endowed funds, donors can ensure that nonprofit organizations, like Children’s Health, will have income in perpetuity to continue meeting the needs of the community we serve.
 Donors contribute money or assets to the endowment, which is then invested, and a portion of the investment income is used each year to fund the organization’s mission.
 These funds are professionally managed and governed by specific policies.

-• Sustained Support: Reliable funding to support pediatric research, health treatments, and family support services.
+Sustained Support: Reliable funding to support pediatric research, clinical care and family support services.

 All donors who establish an endowment have the opportunity to be recognized as members of our Bradford Society.
 This legacy society not only honors those who have chosen to remember Children’s Health in their estate plans but also uniquely recognizes those who have committed to the future of making life better for children through a legacy gift such as an endowment.